akashsalan/phantom-os/README.md

 We provide a self-contained, single-click Windows Installer.
 You don't need to install any prerequisites.

-1. Navigate to the `Releases` folder in this repository.
+1. Navigate to the `Releases` Bar in this repository.
 2. Download and run `PhantomOS_Setup.exe`.
 3. *(Note: Windows SmartScreen may flag the app since it is a new, unsigned executable utilizing keyboard hooks.
 Click **More Info -> Run Anyway**).*
 4. Once installed, launch the app from your Start Menu.